tmakatos/qemu/docs/devel/vfio-user.rst

    reused.

-In a proof of concept implementation it has been demonstrated that using VFIO over a UNIX domain socket is a viable option.
-VFIO-over-socket is designed with QEMU in mind, however it could be used by other client applications.
-The VFIO-over-socket protocol does not require that QEMU's VFIO client implementation is used in QEMU.
+In a proof of concept implementation it has been demonstrated that using VFIO over a UNIX domain socket is a viable option. vfio-user is designed with QEMU in mind, however it could be used by other client applications.
+The vfio-user protocol does not require that QEMU's VFIO client implementation is used in QEMU.
 None of the VFIO kernel modules are required for supporting the protocol, neither in the client nor the server, only the source header files are used.